KRFOSS/kali-docs/general-use/install-nvidia-drivers-on-kali-linux/index.md

 #### OpenCL Loaders

 It may be necessary to check for additional packages that may be conflicting with our setup.
 Let's first check to see what **OpenCL Loader** we have installed.
-The NVIDIA OpenCL Loader and the generic OpenCL Loader will both work for our system.
+The NVIDIA OpenCL Loader and the generic OpenCL Loader will both work for our system:

 ```console
 kali@kali:~$ dpkg -l |  grep -i icd